 then the UE shall consider that the connectivity service the UE seeks to monitor has been discovered.
 In addition, the UE can measure the signal strength of the PROSE PC5 DISCOVERY message for UE-to-network relay discovery announcement for relay selection or reselection.

-Editor's note: Details of security aspects for Monitoring UE procedure upon reception of a PROSE PC5 DISCOVERY message for UE-to-network relay discovery announcement are FFS and will be determinated by cooperation with SA WG3.

 * * * Next Change * * * *